© Crown copyright 2020

 If you carry any goods for industrial or commercial purposes, your vessel becomes a commercial vessel and is no longer a pleasure craft.
 Notice 69: Report and Clearance by Ships Masters explains the customs requirements for commercial vessels.

-When arriving direct from a country outside the EU (the Channel Islands are regarded as outside the EU for this purpose), you must phone the National Yachtline.
+When arriving direct from outside the UK you must phone the National Yachtline.
 You will need to inform the Yachtline if any of the following apply:

-- VAT has not been paid on the vessel
+- UK VAT has not been paid on the vessel

-- you have on board goods which are to be treated as duty free stores
+- you have on board goods which are to be treated as surplus stores as per Notice 69A.

 - you have any prohibited or restricted goods